Bandaras88/AppFactory-Resume-Example/README.md

 #### Step 1

-To get the clone URL go to the link below and click on the Copy to clipboard button.
+To get the clone URL click on the Copy to clipboard button.
 ![](Documentation/images/img-w19.png?raw=true)

 #### Step 2